Jon Favreau Biography

 Drawing on his own life, he wrote a story about a lovesick comedian's pals helping him find female companionship after being dumped.
 Everything from experiences kicking around town with his pals trying to meet "beautiful babies" at Hollywood's cocktail-nation swing clubs, epic video-hockey struggles to late-night diner excursions--was all semi-biographical.
 When the script got circulated around Hollywood, several studios responded.
 But even though the studios wanted to cast name stars, Favreau held out, especially since he'd promised his friends they could be in it.

 His directing career is just as hot, with his second feature, Elf (2003), starring Will Ferrell, grossing almost $200 million at the domestic box office.
-That success led him to be chosen to helm the blockbuster Iron Man , starring Robert Downey Jr. and the sequel, Iron Man 2 , which grossed over $300 million at the domestic box office.
-In 2014, he directed/wrote/starred in the film Chef .
+That success led him to be chosen to helm the blockbuster Iron Man, starring Robert Downey Jr. and the sequel, Iron Man 2, which grossed over $300 million at the domestic box office.
+In 2014, he directed/wrote/starred in the film Chef.
 This would be the first film where he played a major role on all sides of the production.
 He also directed the hit Disney film The Jungle Book (2016), about a boy raised by a family of wolves since birth.
 It has been announced Jon will direct the sequel to the movie as well.
-He went on to to direct the live-action The Lion King movie that will hit theaters in summer 2019.
+He is also scheduled to direct the new Lion King movie that will hit theaters in summer 2019.
 He also recently starred in Spider-Man: Homecoming (2017).